The Commonplace

 0.24

 Limitations of the review include the small sample of studies, uneven geographic coverage, heterogeneity in methods across studies, and limited long‑run evidence (especially on generative AI), which complicate causal aggregation.
-Other null_result high limitations to causal inference and generalizability
+Other null_result limitations to causal inference and generalizability

 n=17